top of page

 • insomnia

-Often, TSH is the only marker that gets tested.
-But as you can now see, testing T4 and T3 is also important.
-In clinical practice, this can provide us with more information to base naturopathic therapeutic strategies.
-In addition, the reference ranges provided for each of these markers are wide and so, it may make sense to revisit your test results and add in some other thyroid markers if "everything is normal" but you still don't feel like yourself.
+T4 and T3 are forms of thyroid hormone and their values also matter!
+We won’t get into the details in this article, but it is important to check the levels of T3 and T4 to ensure adequate conversion of T4 to T3.
+In clinical setings, these may provide additional information on which to base naturopathic approaches to care.
+In addition, the reference ranges provided for each of these markers are wide and so, it may make sense to revisit your test results and add in some other thyroid markers to test if "everything is normal" but you still don't feel like yourself.

 Grave’s disease occurs when there is an autoimmune tendency to overproduction of thyroid hormones.